loyoliteabid/oi-demo-server/README.md

 ### Prerequisites

 - Ensure you have Node.js installed.
-- MongoDB must be installed and running on your machine.
+- MongoDB must be installed and running on your machine (if not using Docker).

 ### Steps to Set Up